dreamywashere/gc-spammer/README.md

 10 stars - Multi gc maker (make gcs with an amount of tokens and transfer the gcs to 1 id)

-# Thanks to pix for heping me with it a bit <3
+# This is purely for educational purposes only.